ITR Season 2025 Banner

 What is a Regular Mutual Fund?

-A regular mutual fund is a type of plan which involves an investment with the help of an intermediary which can be a broker or a mutual fund distributor.
-The intermediary must have an ARN (AMFI Registration Number) which authorises them to deal with mutual funds.
+A regular mutual fund is a plan that involves an investment with the help of an intermediary, such as a broker or a mutual fund distributor.
+The intermediary must have an ARN (AMFI Registration Number) that authorises them to deal with mutual funds.

-These intermediaries play a crucial role in spreading financial literacy among investors and helping them understand every aspect of a mutual fund scheme.
-Regular mutual funds attract higher expense ratios, a proportion of which is paid to the distributor or broker in the form of a trail commission.
+These intermediaries are crucial in spreading financial literacy among investors and helping them understand every aspect of a mutual fund scheme.
+Regular mutual funds attract higher expense ratios, a proportion of which is paid to the distributor or broker as a trail commission.

 What is Expense Ratio?

-Comparatively Direct Plans have a lower expense ratio since they exclude distribution expenses and commissions.
-According to ACEMF data, the expense ratio difference between direct and regular plans for all equity-oriented schemes in April 2024 ranged from 30 to 190 basis points (bps), where 100 bps equals 1 percent.
+Direct Plans have a lower expense ratio than regular plans as they don't have distribution expenses and commissions.
+According to ACE MF data, the expense ratio difference between direct and regular plans for all equity-oriented schemes in April 2025 ranged from 30 to 190 basis points (bps), where 100 bps equals 1 per cent.

-A direct mutual fund has a low TER (total expense ratio) resulting in higher NAV and ultimately higher returns.
-On the other hand, there is an intermediary associated with a regular plan and the mutual fund house gives intermediary a certain commission to sell their mutual fund schemes.
-Then fund house charge a higher TER (Total Expense Ratio) from investors which results in lower NAV and ultimately lower returns.
+A direct mutual fund has a low TER (total expense ratio), resulting in higher NAV and ultimately higher returns.
+On the other hand, there is an intermediary associated with a regular plan, and the mutual fund house gives the intermediary a specific commission to sell their mutual fund schemes.
+Then, the fund house charges a higher TER (Total Expense Ratio) from investors, which results in lower NAV and ultimately lower returns.

 Example:

-Suppose you want to purchase a mobile phone which is manufactured by X company.
-This company manufactures this mobile phone in its own factory using their in house parts.
-Let us say the final cost of the Mobile phone is Rs.20,000.
-Now, an intermediary acts as an ‘agent’ or ‘middleman’ and delivers the mobile to people like you and me, and we, in turn, pay him Rs.22000.
-The difference (Rs.2000) between the both prices is what the agent earns.
+Suppose you want to purchase a mobile phone manufactured by X company.
+This company manufactures this mobile phone in its factory using its in-house parts.
+The final cost of the mobile phone is Rs 20,000.
+Now, an intermediary acts as an ‘agent’ or ‘middleman’ and delivers the mobile to people like you and me.
+We, in turn, pay him Rs 22000.
+The difference (Rs 2000) between the two prices is what the agent earns.

-The middleman also gives you his opinion about the mutual fund scheme you are going to invest in, and helps you to get a scheme that is best for your needs and goals, in the end you are paying more for that investment scheme but also getting the expert services of the middleman.
+The middleman also gives you his opinion about the mutual fund scheme you will invest in and helps you choose the best scheme for your needs and goals.
+In the end, you pay more for that investment scheme, but also get the expert services of the middleman.

 For instance, you invest Rs.
-25000 monthly through SIP in a mutual fund scheme for 30 years with an expected rate return of 12%.
-In a regular plan where you are paying 1.5% expense ratio, the accumulated corpus would be Rs.
+25000 monthly through SIP in a mutual fund scheme for 30 years with an expected rate of return of 12%.
+The accumulated corpus would be Rs in a regular plan where you are paying a 1.5% expense ratio.
 6.3 crore.
 However, with the direct plan, where the expense ratio is 1%, this accumulated amount would be 7.8 crore.
-The 0.5% difference in expense ratio could cost 1.5 crore, which is approximately 25% more than the regular plan.
+The 0.5% difference in expense ratio could cost 1.5 crore, which is approximately 24% more than the regular plan.

 Difference between Direct and Regular Plans